Homemade Coconut Chips have become one of our all-time favorite snacks in our home since I figured out how to make them myself.

 Recipe Notes and Substitutions for Honey Bunches of Oats Coconut Chips

-- Xylitol: Xylitol is my choice of sweetener for these toasted coconut chips.
+- Sweeteners: Xylitol is my choice of sweetener for these toasted coconut chips.
 It caramelizes beautifully and tastes great!
 Granulated sugar will work, but in my opinion the resulting toasted coconut chips just aren't as nice.
 I sometimes use erythritol as well (see Is Erythritol Safe?).
 It works pretty well, but isn't quite as sweet as the xylitol.
+Use whatever sweetener works for your diet.

 - AIP: For AIP, substitute mace for the nutmeg.
 For the allspice, substitute 50% cinnamon and 50% cloves.